 A GRAMMY-nominated “crystalline tenor” (Backstage) who was praised by the New York Times as “a tenor with a focused, powerful tone“ who sings with “subtlety” and “poignancy“, Stephen Sands is highly sought after as a soloist, conductor, music educator and ensemble member by some of the most prestigious institutions and conductors in the United States.
 Mr. Sands holds his Bachelors and Masters degrees from Westminster Choir College.

-Stephen is conductor of Downtown Voices, a new and exciting choral group that is part of the Trinity Wall Street music program, focused on bringing the best volunteer and professional singers in the NYC metro area together into one choir for high level performances.
+Stephen is the conductor of Downtown Voices, part of the Trinity Wall Street music program which is in its third season.
+Downtown Voices is focused on bringing the best volunteer and professional singers in the NYC area together into one choir for high-level performances.
 Of his conducting in Britten’s St. Nicholas, The New York Times said “In the sequences in which the adult choir sang at the front of the church, with the children’s choir in the organ loft, the conductor Stephen Sands beautifully balanced the sound and maintained order.
 The singers and instrumentalists had incisive, agile strength.”
-The 2015-2106 season featured performances of Britten’s St. Nicolas, MacMillians Seven Last Words from the Cross and Beethoven’s Missa Solemnis and Symphony Number 9.
+The 2015-2106 season featured performances of Britten’s St. Nicolas, MacMillian’s Seven Last Words from the Cross and Beethoven’s Missa Solemnis and Symphony Number 9.
 The 2016-2017 season featured a major commissioned work, Spire and Shadow, by Zachary Wadsworth, which examines the rich history of downtown New York City and celebrates the 250th anniversary of St. Paul’s Chapel.
 Stephen also conducted Handel’s Israel in Egypt with the Trinity Baroque Orchestra and prepared the choir for Philip Glass’ Symphony Number 5.
-The 2017-2018 season will feature Rachmaninoff’s All Night Vigil, a grand Candlelight Christmas service and a concert celebrating the 100th anniversary of the founding of the Baltic states.
+The 2017-2018 season will featured Rachmaninoff’s All-Night Vigil, a grand Candlelight Christmas service and a concert of the Double Choir Masses of Martin and Rheinberger.

 Stephen is a founding member and Executive Director of the internationally award-winning Antioch Chamber Ensemble, widely regarded as one of the finest professional vocal ensembles in the country.
 He has had the pleasure of coordinating international performing tours, producing commercial recordings, and staging many self-funded performances.
-Stephen has recently coordinated and participated in residencies and masterclasses with Antioch at Harvard University and Vassar College.
+Stephen has recently coordinated and participated in residencies and masterclasses with Antioch at Harvard University, Washington and Lee University and Vassar College.